The Survivor’s Benefit Program for New York State Management / Confidential Employees

 How much will my beneficiary receive?

-If you are a member of a State retirement system or TIAA/CREF:
+If you are a member of NYSLRS, NYSTRS or TIAA:

 • This program supplements the ordinary death benefit payment from your retirement system, up to $50,000, if that payment does not equal your annual salary.

-• If you do not qualify for an ordinary death benefit, the survivor’s benefit payable to your beneficiary will be the lesser of your annual salary, up to $50,000, or five times the ordinary death benefit that would have been paid if you had one year of service.
+• If you do not qualify for an ordinary death benefit, the survivor’s benefit amount will be the lesser of your annual salary up to $50,000, or five times the ordinary death benefit that would have been paid if you had one year of service.

 (Return to Top)